Study abroad in Valparaiso with IFSA

 Communities in Action: Valparaíso

-This class presents an overview of social, economic, and political dimensions of the local community groups and contemporary relevant issues influencing Chile today.
+This optional class presents an overview of social, economic, and political dimensions of the local community groups and contemporary relevant issues influencing Chile today.
 Through reflexive instances, critical analysis and class discussion students will explore key concepts such as community and interculturality and its relationship within a community organization.
 This class will enable students to develop a contextualized reading of Chilean realities, gain a meaningful integration into these communities, and develop their own intervention process in a field of action from a specific organization or institution.
 (3 U.S. semester credit hours)

-Click here to download a file containing links to course listings by semester in each of the programs.
+Click here to view all programs offered in each department of PUCV.
+Click here to download a file containing links to class listings by semester in each of the programs.

 1. Odd-numbered semesters refer to U.S. Spring and even-numbered semesters refer to U.S. Fall.